Forza Motorsport 6: Development and marketing

 Dan Greenawalt, creative director of Turn 10 Studios, stated that additional details, including in-game footage, would be released during E3 2015.
 While a release date was not announced at the initial reveal, Microsoft later stated that the game would launch in time for the 2015 holiday season.
 2015 also represents the 10th anniversary year for the Forza Motorsport franchise.
 At E3 2015, Forza Motorsport 6 was featured heavily during Microsoft's pre-show press conference, and included an appearance by a pre-production version of the Ford GT.
-At the press conference, Microsoft announced that Forza Motorsport 6 would launch in North America on September 15, 2015, in Japan on September 17, and in Europe, the Middle East and Africa on September 18.
+At the press conference, Microsoft announced that Forza Motorsport 6 would launch in North America and Australia on September 15, 2015, in Japan on September 17, and in Europe, the Middle East and Africa on September 18.
 On August 27, 2015, Turn 10 announced that the game had been declared gold, indicating it was being prepared for duplication and release.
 A demo of the game was released on September 1, 2015.

 On June 23, 2015, Microsoft announced the Forza Motorsport 6 Limited Edition Xbox One Console at the Further with Ford Conference in San Francisco.
 The console is the first custom console from Xbox with a racing theme and features a custom blue color, racing stripe motif, automotive sound effects, and a digital copy of the game.
 Microsoft produced a series of three one-of-a-kind Xbox One controllers to commemorate Ford's legendary victories at the 24 Hours of Le Mans in the 1960s.
 Each controller matches the color and livery of historic Ford-powered cars including the 1964 Shelby Daytona Coupe, the 1966 GT40 Mk.
 II, and the 1967 GT40 Mk IV.
-The controllers were unveiled Friday, June 12, 2015 by Ford Motor Company during the 24 Hours of Le Mans weekend.
+The controllers were unveiled Friday, June 12, 2015, by Ford Motor Company during the 24 Hours of Le Mans weekend.

 Forza Motorsport 6: Apex was announced on March 1, 2016, for Microsoft Windows.
 It is a free-to-play racing game that features optional micro-transactions and contains 63 cars and 12 racing events.
 The game was released on September 6, 2016.
 On the November 7, 2016, Turn 10 Studios released the Premium Edition which includes two car packs (14 cars in total), the Nürburgring and 15 exclusive events.